6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 Chemotherapy uses medications to kill cancer cells by preventing them from growing and dividing.
 Chemotherapy is given following surgery for endometrial cancer in advanced-stage disease.
 Following initial treatment, chemotherapy is usually given if endometrial cancer returns.

-Administration of medications that specifically target cancerous uterine cells / tissues, sparing the healthy cells.
+Targeted Therapy is an administration of medications that specifically target cancerous uterine cells/tissues, sparing the healthy cells.

 Prevention includes working on the potential risk factors of uterine cancer.
 The following preventive steps can be taken:

-Once you have undergone surgery or any other treatment for uterine cancer, the focus shifts to avoiding any complications or prevent recurrences.
+Once you have undergone surgery or any other uterine cancer treatment, the focus shifts to avoiding any complications or preventing recurrences.
 The following preventive measures can help to delay the recurrence, progression or other complications:

 Endometrial Cancer (most common type)